CodeYourFuture/curriculum/content/en/js3/blocks/fetch-films/index.md

 }
 ```

-_`init` is a convention.
+The name _`init` is a convention.
 It has no special meaning in the JavaScript language._

 </details>